ddjr/advent_two_elfs_wrap_battle/README.md

 # Advent Two: The Elf's Wrap Battle

 This project was part of the adventofcode.com code challenge.
 This is project one.
 Each project has two parts.
 This program completes both parts.
+Run this program by typing: python advent_two.py advent2_text.txt into your terminal.

 Instructions from http://adventofcode.com/day/2 for both parts are below.

 --- Day 2: I Was Told There Would Be No Math ---